Perspective | ‘Cuties’ is an unflinching look at what it means to be a preteen girl. No wonder people can’t handle it.

 These are the kind of nuanced discussions that art is meant to encourage — and that fast-twitch social media has squashed.
 Instead of wrestling with the content, we have QAnon Facebook groups speculating that maybe the film was secretly funded by the Obamas.

 What uncareful viewers will miss, though, is that the Cuties are not portrayed as aspirational.
 The group is portrayed as an escape tunnel that only leads to another sinkhole.
-When Amy she posts an intimate photo of herself on social media, desperately looking for approval, a male classmate takes it as an invitation to slap her butt, and her new friends find the picture appalling.
+When Amy posts an intimate photo of herself on social media, desperately looking for approval, a male classmate takes it as an invitation to slap her butt, and her new friends find the picture appalling.
 They’re sassy, not slutty, they explain, can’t Amy tell the difference?

 But no, she can’t, because the divisions are baffling.
 At home she’s presented with a version of womanhood that means marriage and acquiescence.
 Out in the world, she sees another version that means sexiness and Instagram likes.
 Amy fumbles and falters her way through the film, learning that she’s meant to be appealing but chaste, naughty but good, a girl but a woman.